There’s no escaping the fact that at some point in your life, you’re going to leave your job.

 You may have seen something like this before:

-Though your wage shouldn’t be the only consideration when seeking out a new position, it’s certainly a driving factor.
+Though your wage shouldn’t be the only consideration when seeking a new position, it’s certainly a driving factor.

-Or perhaps you asked for a raise, got turned down, and you’ve decided that you’re worth more than what you’re currently earning.
+Perhaps you’ve been working at the company for several years and have exhausted your opportunities for a pay increase.
+Or, maybe you’ve asked for a raise, got turned down, and you’ve decided that you’re worth more than what you’re currently earning.

 These are all valid reasons for leaving a job.